WordPress SEO Guide

 Should I compress images before uploading to WordPress?

-What size should WordPress blog images be?
+What size should WordPress images be?